This page is currently under active development and may contain incomplete content or experience instability.

 Artificial Intelligence: Economic Potential

 If quantum computing is the rocket, artificial intelligence (AI) is the fuel currently propelling tech innovation.
 AI is a much larger and more mature market today, and it forms the “demand pull” for advanced computing that quantum can supply.
-According to McKinsey Global Institute, AI could add an additional $13 trillion to global economic output by 2030 – roughly a 1.2% boost to annual GDP growth worldwide.
-The global AI software market reached ~$50 billion in 2020 and is growing ~40% CAGR, on track to several hundred billion by the late 2020s.
+According to McKinsey Global Institute, AI could potentially add up to 13trilliontoglobaleconomicoutputby2030–roughlya1.250 billion in 2020 and is growing ~40% CAGR, on track to several hundred billion by the late 2020s.
 The excitement around Generative AI in 2023–2024 (with products like GPT-4, DALL-E, etc.) has only accelerated investment and adoption across industries.

 Key trends in AI relevant to QDaria include: